graphhopper/graphhopper/docs/index.md

  * [Routing API](./web/api-doc.md): Documentation of the Web API to communicate with any GraphHopper server via http.
  * [Deployment Guide](./core/deploy.md): Details about deploying GraphHopper
- * There are official API clients in [Java](https://github.com/graphhopper/directions-api-java-client/) and [JavaScript](https://github.com/graphhopper/directions-api-js-client).
+ * There are official API clients in [Java](https://github.com/graphhopper/graphhopper/tree/master/client-hc) and [JavaScript](https://github.com/graphhopper/directions-api-js-client).

 #### Configuration

-You can configure several aspects either programmatically or just via the [config.properties](../config-example.properties).
+You can configure several aspects either programmatically or just via a [configuration](../config-example.yml).

 The elevation configuration is separately documented [here](./core/elevation.md).